manwaring-automation/odin/README.md

 Odin is built with the [Serverless Framework](https://serverless.com/) - see their documentation for more about the tool and how to use it.

-To deploy Odin to your AWS environment simply use your favorite CI/CD tools (this project uses [Travis-CI](https://travis-ci.org/manwaring/odin)) or even deploy manually from your desktop using the command `sls deploy`.

-To change the frequency with which Odin runs and the settings used to determine whether a stack is eligible for deletion modify the values in [config.yml](https://github.com/manwaring/odin/blob/master/config.yml) and redeploy the application.
+To change the frequency with which Odin runs and the settings used to determine whether a stack is eligible for deletion modify the values in [odin.yml](https://github.com/manwaring/odin/blob/master/odin.yml) and redeploy the application.

 # Limitations